 It can be as simple as writing a list of possible meals for the week in a notebook or by using a monthly meal plan service such as Real Plans that creates a weekly menu especially for you.

 If your hours vary a lot, think about whether you need to prepare dinner in the morning or even the night before.
 Slow cookers are a great way for getting dinner done earlier in the day.

 Another idea is to prep meals for the week, ahead of time or double your portions regularly so you can stock up the freezer.

 - Hire a cleaner to do the bigger cleaning tasks once a week or once a fortnight.

 - Use an online food shopping service with delivery.

-- Consider freezer cooking or even paying a friend to cook up some meals for you.
+- Consider freezer cooking or pay a friend to cook up some meals for you.

 - Get the whole family helping out.

 5. Write Up A Rough Plan Equals A Workable Weekly Routine